gtri/lowendinsight/README.md

 From iex you can access to the library functions.

-There is also a `mix` task that you can use to access the `AnalyzeModule.analyze(url, client)` function.
+There is also an Elixir `mix` task that you can use to access the `AnalyzeModule.analyze(url, client)` function.

 ```